helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The problem was just a mean attitude that festers and has to be challenged.</h3 quote>
+<h3 quote align='center'>The best form of flattery is to be admired, imitated or respected.</h3 quote>

 ---